rpompen/mkproj/README.md

 # mkproj
 Clojure(script) project

-Extreme feature to loc ratio.
+Extreme feature to SLOC ratio.

 1. download mkproj
 2. `chmod u+x mkproj`
 3. move to place in search path

-This script will create a Clojure killer-app project.
+This script will create a Clojure generic client-server web-app project.
+It aims to provide a template for a scalable yet extremely simple project with all the basics for a simple and generic CRUD application.

+* facilitates Command Query Responsibility Segregation
+* REST interface to CouchDB
+* dependency updater
+* uberjar packager
+* 200 lines of code total

 The generated README.md gives a full explanation.